 This loan is available to help parents of dependent undergraduate students with college expenses, such as tuition, room and board, books and supplies, and personal expenses.
-A parent may borrow a PLUS loan up to the cost of attendance minus any other financial aid the student receives.
-The student and parent must meet eligibility requirements including U.S. citizenship.
-Federal/Direct PLUS have a fixed interest rate of 7.9% and a 4% origination fee.
+A parent may borrow a PLUS loan up to the cost of attendance minus any other financial aid their student receives.
+The student and parent must meet eligibility requirements, including U.S. citizenship.
+Federal/Direct PLUS have a fixed interest rate of 8.05% and a 4.228% origination fee.

 This type of loan is made available by private banks to credit-worthy students (or students with credit-worthy co-borrowers), who need to borrow additional loan funds to pay for college expenses.
 Repayment generally does not begin until six months after graduation, although interest does accrue while the student is in school and the loan is in deferment.
 You are allowed to borrow a private alternative loan for an amount up to the cost of attendance minus any other financial aid you receive.

-Financial aid awards will not be disbursed or posted to your student account until the Office of Financial Aid receives your signed Financial Aid Award letter accepting the awards.
-Disbursement will be made to your student account after the start of each semester when all of your required documents are received and your financial aid file is complete.
-For your financial aid file to be considered complete, you must have returned all required and requested forms to the Office of Financial Aid, and you are registered for classes.
-Please follow the instructions and complete and submit all paperwork included with your billing statement so all aid awarded to you can be credited to your account.
+Disbursement will be made to your student account beginning the third week after the start of each semester; provided all of your required financial aid documents are received and your financial aid file is complete.
+Your financial aid file is considered complete when you have returned all required forms to the Office of Financial Aid, and have completed registration for classes.